Creative Commons License 2023 Volume 10 Issue 1

 Animals of the experimental group were given 5 ml of a drug containing iodine with amylodextrin daily for 50 days with feed, 1.5 ml/ head of E-selenium, and a tissue preparation of 0.5 ml/head mixed with 1 ml of 0.5% novocaine solution were intramuscularly injected.

 The tissue preparation was manufactured in the Laboratory of Biotechnologies in Reproduction and Embryo Transfer of Scientific-Practical Institute of Biotechnologies in Animal Technology and Veterinary Medicine.
-The leaves of the Aloe arborescens Milli plant were used for at least 2 years.
-The cut leaves of Aloe arborescens Milli were kept for 10-12 days in the dark at a temperature of 4-8℃, the teeth and yellowed ends were removed, cut into small pieces, and ground until a pulp formed.
-A threefold amount of distilled water was added and boiled for 3-2 minutes (for protein coagulation), after which it was filtered.
-Sodium chloride was added to the filtrate (7 g per 1 liter), boiled for 2 minutes, and filtered, the pH level was measured (batches of the drug with a pH in the range of 5.0-5.6 were taken into operation), poured into 50 ml vials and sterilized in an autoclave at 120℃ for one hour.
+The leaves of the A. arborescens plant were used for at least 2 years.
+The cut leaves of A. arborescens were kept for 10-12 days in the dark at a temperature of 4-8 ℃, the teeth and yellowed ends were removed, cut into small pieces, and ground until a pulp formed.
+A threefold amount of distilled water was added and boiled for 2-3 minutes (for protein coagulation), after which it was filtered.
+Sodium chloride was added to the filtrate (7 g per 1 liter), boiled for 2 minutes, and filtered, the pH level was measured (batches of the drug with a pH in the range of 5.0-5.6 were taken into operation), poured into 50 ml vials and sterilized in an autoclave at 120 ℃ for one hour.

 Animals of the control group were not prescribed or given any drugs.
 Before the start of the research and at the end of the experiment, semen and blood samples were taken.
 Animals of both groups were kept in the same conditions and on the same diet.
 Qualitative and quantitative analysis of semen samples was carried out using the computer program «CEROS».
 The results obtained were formalized by test certificates.